uhmanoaslist/uhmanoaslist.github.io/index.md

 # User Guide

-Each user will start with the landing page, which provides a basic information as to what UHManoasList is.
+Each user will start with the landing page, which provides basic information as to what UHManoasList is.
 New and returning users must create a new account or sign in to gain full access to the website.

 <img class="ui centered image" src="/images/LandingPage.png">